Endogen/idena-tg-bot/idena/plugins/start/resources/intro.md

-✨ *IDENA Telegram Wallet Bot* ✨
+✨ *IDENA Telegram Bot* ✨

-Hey {{firstname}} welcome to your IDENA Telegram Wallet Bot!
-You can use this bot to manage your IDENA node, your identity or your DNA funds.
-This bot is the central hub to interact with the IDENA chain.
+Hey {{firstname}} welcome to the IDENA Telegram Bot!
+You can use the following commands:

+/price
+/chart

 Cheers 🍻👋